Horsekey/ring-0-fire/README.md

 * Application of my knowledge to Vanguard, Riot Games' anti-cheat ring-0 driver
 * Report on my findings

+> To-do information is found in the projects tab
+> Any updates to version will be located there

 ## Vanguard :closed_lock_with_key: